Smarter home FAQs

 Make sure that you follow the steps to scan the QR code on the sensor before you adhere it to a surface.
 If your phone is having trouble focusing on the QR code on the sensor, try the steps below:

-• Make sure there is plenty of light in the room.
-Turning on the flashlight on the phone can help
+- Make sure there is plenty of light in the room.
+Turning on the torch on the phone can help

-• Start with your phone about 5 inches away from the sensor, and try moving your phone closer to or further from the code to force your phone to adjust its focus
+- Start with your phone about 10–13 cm away from the sensor, and try moving your phone closer to or further from the code to force your phone to adjust its focus

-• If you’re using Android, download a 3rd party QR code reader app.
-Scan the code on your sensor, and when the Notion app prompts you to scan again, click the upper right hand corner to bring up the menu.
-Click ‘Manually Enter ID’ and enter the sensor’s ID
+- If you’re using Android, download a 3rd party QR code reader app.
+Scan the code on your sensor, and when the app prompts you to scan again, click the upper right hand corner to bring up the menu.
+Select ‘manually enter ID’ and enter the sensor’s ID

-After you scan the QR code, the app will check to make sure your sensor is awake.
+After you scan the QR code, the app will check your sensor is awake.

 Why isn’t my sensor waking up?